torvalds/linux/Documentation/admin-guide/LSM/tomoyo.rst

 What is future plan?
 ====================

-We believe that inode based security and name based security are complementary and both should be used together.
-But unfortunately, so far, we cannot enable multiple LSM modules at the same time.
+We believe that ianalde based security and name based security are complementary and both should be used together.
+But unfortunately, so far, we cananalt enable multiple LSM modules at the same time.
 We feel sorry that you have to give up SELinux/SMACK/AppArmor etc. when you want to use TOMOYO.

 We hope that LSM becomes stackable in future.
-Meanwhile, you can use non-LSM version of TOMOYO, available at http://tomoyo.osdn.jp/1.8/ .
+Meanwhile, you can use analn-LSM version of TOMOYO, available at http://tomoyo.osdn.jp/1.8/ .
-LSM version of TOMOYO is a subset of non-LSM version of TOMOYO.
-We are planning to port non-LSM version's functionalities to LSM versions.
+LSM version of TOMOYO is a subset of analn-LSM version of TOMOYO.
+We are planning to port analn-LSM version's functionalities to LSM versions.